oneapi-src/oneAPI-samples/Tools/Migration/vector-add-dpct/README.md

 understand how to resolve the warnings.

-3. Copy the original `Makefile` into the `dpct_output` folder and update the copy to build the migrated project using DPC++.
-Replace the CUDA configurations in that new `Makefile` with the following for use with DPC++:
+3. Copy the original `Makefile` into the `dpct_output` folder and update the copy to build the migrated project using SYCL.
+Replace the CUDA configurations in that new `Makefile` with the following for use with SYCL:

 ```make
 CXX = dpcpp